ruanbekker/ruanbekker.github.io/source/_posts/2020-11-06-how-to-setup-alerting-with-loki.markdown

         {{ end }}
 ```

-As you can see, when my alert matches nothing it will go to my catch all receiver, but when my label contains `devops` and the route the alert to my `warning-devops-slack` receiver, and then we will be parsing our labels and annotations to include the values in our alarm on slack.
+As you can see, when my alert matches nothing it will go to my catchall receiver, but when my label contains `devops` and the route the alert to my `warning-devops-slack` receiver, and then we will be parsing our labels and annotations to include the values in our alarm on slack.

 ## Demo

 Enough with the background details, and it's time to get into the action.

-All the code for this demonstration will be available in my github repository: [github.com/ruanbekker/loki-alerts-docker](https://github.com/ruanbekker/loki-alerts-docker)
+All the code for this demonstration will be available in my github repository: **[github.com/ruanbekker/loki-alerts-docker](https://github.com/ruanbekker/loki-alerts-docker)**

-The docker-compose will have a container of grafana, alertmanager, loki, nginx and a http-client.
+The docker-compose will have a container of **grafana**, **alertmanager**, **loki**, **nginx** and a **http-client**.

 The http-client is curl in a while loop that will just make a bunch of http requests against the nginx container, which will be logging to loki.